 City staff need to be key players in detection.
-It is recommended that parks and public works crew members undergo EAB training so they can help monitor the ash trees in the areas where they work.
-In addition, it is recommended that EAB training be provided for all employees interested in learning about the insect and its threat.
+Parks and public works crew members should undergo EAB training so they can monitor the ash trees in the areas where they work.
+Additionally, EAB training should be provided for all employees interested in learning about the insect and its threat.
 The University of Minnesota holds annual Forest Pest First Detector workshops throughout the state, including one at the Cloquet Forestry Center.
-It is encouraged that anyone with a background in tree or forest health become a Forest Pest First Detector.
+Anyone with a background in tree or forest health is encouraged to become a Forest Pest First Detector.

 The Urban Forest Commission will encourage private property owners to monitor their ash trees and will reach out to the community through the 'Friends of Duluth Trees' Facebook page.
-City residents are often concerned about trees on their private lands and are encouraged to report any suspicion of EAB infestation.
-In addition to reporting to the city, the state maintains an Arrest-the-pest-hotline (1-888-545-6684 - Greater Minnesota).
+City residents are often concerned about their own trees and are encouraged to report any suspicion of EAB infestation.
+Residents should report to the city, as well as the state Arrest-the-Pest hotline (1-888-545-6684 - Greater Minnesota).
 Citizens may call the hotline to report a suspected incidence of EAB.
-If EAB is suspected in a county that has not been confirmed to be infested, the MDA will ask for a photo and send someone out to inspect the ash tree in question.

-If an infestation is suspected in an area that is under quarantine, it is still recommended to report it to the hotline, as the MDA is mapping all known infestation in Minnesota.
+If EAB is suspected in a county not confirmed as infested, the MN Department of Agriculture (MDA) will ask for a photo and send someone out to inspect the ash tree in question.
+If an infestation is suspected in an area under quarantine, residents should still report it to the hotline, as the MDA is mapping all known infestation in Minnesota.

-The implementation of an annual EAB inspection program for urban trees to detect infections as early as possible is essential for immediate management of the pest.
+Implementation of an annual EAB inspection program to detect infections as early as possible is essential for immediate management of the pest.

-- Purple prism traps are in place throughout the city and is an ongoing project organized by the USDA and Minnesota Department of Agriculture (MDA) as a means of early detection.
+- Purple prism traps are in place throughout the city and is an ongoing project organized by the USDA and MDA as a means of early detection.
 Purple traps are used during the summer to capture adult EAB beetles and are monitored by the MDA. - Branch sampling is the process of pulling back the bark of ash trees to monitor for larval galleries.
 This inspection technique is best done during fall or winter months.
 Branch sampling conducted in 2015 by the MDA in Park Point Park revealed the presence of the Emerald Ash Borer in 4 ash trees on Duluth's Park Point. - Visual inspection includes monitoring for crown dieback, decline and thinning, epicormic sprouts (suckers) on limbs or trunk, vertical splits in bark, D-shaped adult emergence holes, or excessive woodpecker activity.
 These signs are usually apparent only after heavy infestation.